fathertime100/apollo-coin/README.md

 bash apollon_install.sh
 ```

 e.  **Obtain your Masternote Private Key**.
-After the script installs a number of programs, it will ask you to **"Press enter to generate your Masternode Private Key."**.
+After the script installs a number of programs and compiles the Apollond daemon, it will ask you to **"Press enter to generate your Masternode Private Key."**.
 Press enter.
 It will take another few seconds to complete this task and then you'll be presented with a result that will look like this:

 ```
 Installing and setting up firewall to allow ingress on port 12116